xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience.md

 Where applicable, the same window may provide links to related documents; for example, a signature image or a delivery confirmation certificate.

-## Handling returns
+## Handling Returns

 {% note info %}
-In order to process return requests from the customers make sure the  module is {% link "installed and enabled" ref_Vn1mMUw9 %} in your store.
+In order to process return requests from the customers make sure the addon is {% link "installed and enabled" ref_Vn1mMUw9 %} in your store.
 {% endnote %}

 Return requests submitted by shoppers wishing to return items shipped to them by Canada Post can be found in the **Returns** section of the Admin area (**Orders** > **Returns**.
 The return requests are displayed as a list: